 The main focus of this publication will pertain to “juvenile delinquency cases” with emphasis on our firm’s experience in the Juvenile Division of the Macomb County Circuit Court.

 At age 17 and beyond, a person is treated as an adult for his or her criminal conduct.
-In our website, we explain the availability of HYTA for Macomb County offenders that are age 17 but under age 21.
+In our website, we explain the availability of HYTA for Macomb County offenders that are age 17 but before age 24.
+O

 Generally, someone under age 17 who commits a crime is treated as a “juvenile”.
 Juvenile cases which involve criminal activity are referred to as delinquency cases and are handled in the juvenile court.
 In certain cases, a juvenile case may be waived to the adult criminal court.

 Younger Offenders, More Drug Crimes and Sex Crimes